Jenson073/Intent-Based_ChatBot/README.md

 **Bad Gateway Error (while accessing Streamlit app via LocalTunnel)**:
    - Solution: If you see a **Bad Gateway** error, it might be due to LocalTunnel's temporary issues.
 Try stopping the current tunnel and running the command again.
 Alternatively, reload the tunnel URL or restart the Streamlit app.

+**While accessing Streamlit app via Streamlit Account**:
+   - Ensure that the requirements.txt and dataset file are correctly given since these are directly fetched by Streamlit from github for the running of app.py.
 ---

 ## Requirements